 NATIONAL YOUTH LEADERSHIP TRAINING (NYLT)

-The Daniel Webster council has been offering the NYLT program to its youth leaders since the summer of 1999, tailoring the specific course materials to meet the needs of our youth leaders.
-This summer, we are excited to continue to extend the program to support our venturing crew, explorer post, and OA chapter leaders.
+The Daniel Webster council has been offering the NYLT program to its youth leaders since the summer of 2000, tailoring the specific course materials to meet the needs of our local scouting units.
+This summer, we are excited to extend the program to support female scouts, and to continue to support youth leaders from our venturing crews, explorer posts, and OA chapters.
+Come accelerate your leadership with us!

 WHAT IS NATIONAL YOUTH LEADERSHIP TRAINING (NYLT)?